+There are a number of situations where employers will illegally withhold pay from their employees.
 In California, the extent of a worker's right to wages or benefits will often depend on whether they are classified as an "employee" or an "independent contractor."
 If an employer wrongfully classified you as an independent contractor, he/she could face severe penalties.
-Find out more about pursuing an unpaid wage claim by contacting Bill Marder today.
-He only requires payments from clients if there is a recovery.
-Otherwise, all fees and costs will be waived.

 Employers illegally withhold pay from employees in a variety of ways.
 These include:

 - Asking you to work off the clock

 - Charging you for uniforms or other supplies

 - Failing to pay your final wages after termination

 - Failing to pay an employee for time spent preparing for work

 - Failing to pay an employee for time spent at mandatory meetings, training, etc.

 If you were illegally denied your rightfully earned wages, you could be entitled to back pay and an equal amount as liquidated damages, plus attorney's fees and court costs.
 Our attorneys can provide legal advice for your situation and help you file a claim for your unpaid wages.

 Learn More During a Free Initial Consultation: (888) 796-4010